eclipse-keyple/keyple-website/content/docs-1.0/build-your-first-app/java-app.md

     throw new IllegalStateException("The selection of the PO has failed.");
 }

-// Perform the PO selection and get a CalypoPo container in return CalypsoPo calypsoPo = (CalypsoPo) cardSelectionService.processExplicitSelections(poReader).getActiveSmartCard();
+// Perform the PO selection and get a CalypsoPo container in return CalypsoPo calypsoPo = (CalypsoPo) cardSelectionService.processExplicitSelections(poReader).getActiveSmartCard();
 //...
 ```